alyssaguzmann/hello-gist604b/docs/learning-log.md

 **Date:** October 22, 2025

 ## What I Learned
-In this assignment, I learned:
-- [Describe 2-3 key things you learned about GitHub]
-- [How Issues help teams collaborate]
-- [Why documentation matters in open source projects]
+In this assignment, I learned how to manage repositories in GitHub, including creating, organizing, and maintaining project files.
+I also gained a better understanding of how to use Issues to track tasks, report bugs, and assign responsibilities, which helps teams collaborate more efficiently and stay organized.
+Additionally, I learned why documentation is so important in open source projects.
+It provides clear guidance for contributors, ensures consistency, and helps others understand how to use or build upon the project.

 ## Challenges and Solutions
-[Describe 1-2 challenges you faced and how you overcame them.
-Examples: creating folders in GitHub, understanding the two-repository workflow, writing markdown]
+One challenge I faced was getting used to editing and creating files directly on GitHub as I usually do my changes on my local computer and push the changes through the terminal.
+I followed the instructions accordingly and I now know how to manage my files directly on GitHub.

 ## Connection to My GIS Career
-[Explain in 2-3 sentences how GitHub skills will help you in your GIS career.
-Think about portfolio building, collaboration, contributing to open source projects]
+GitHub skills will help me in my GIS career by allowing me to showcase my projects and analysis workflows in a professional portfolio that others can access.
+It will also make it easier to collaborate with other analysts or developers on open source geospatial tools and datasets.
+Understanding version control ensures I can manage my code and documentation efficiently as my projects progress.

 ## Open Source Workflow Understanding
 Creating my own repository (`hello-gist604b`) mirrors the open source contribution process.
 In real projects, developers fork existing repositories, make improvements, and submit contributions - similar to how I created this repository and linked it to the assignment system.